 Hyper-hydration refers to an excessive amount of water in the body.
 It is the opposite of dehydration.
 It is usually caused by excessive fluid intake.
 Hyper-hydration refers to the status with a minimum urine osmolality.
 (1)

-Is coffee or tea a diuretic?
-If consumed on a regular basis, coffee and tea are not diuretic – they don’t dehydrate us.
+Is tea or coffee a diuretic?
+If consumed on a regular basis, coffee and tea are not diuretic.
 On the contrary, they can be counted towards the daily fluid intake.

 Can you die from drinking too much water?
 Drinking above the kidney's ability to filter water (between 800 and 1000 ml per hour) may result in hyponatremia, which can cause swelling of the brain and lead to death.